Gargamiel/PokeWorld/README.md

 This mod's scope is quite extensive, touching many aspect of the base game.
 Since this mod is a one man's work, developed on my free time, I haven't been able to extensively test all its aspects, most notably its compatibility with other mods and DLC.
 I therefore expect some bugs (hopefully nothing game-breaking) to be found and reported.

-My first objective after release will be to fix most of these bugs before adding new content.
+My first objective after release will be to fix most of these bugs and compatibility issue before adding new content.
 If you do find a bug, please report it so that i may fix it.
 I could have spent more time testing, but this would mean pushing the release further and further, instead of letting the community enjoy my work.

 # PokeWorld